 Focused Target List

 Building a target list of prospects for the campaign is a step often overlooked or not given enough attention.
 It’s common to quickly pull together a target and attack list with more time focused on other areas.
-This creates a problem because without a solid target list, more time will be spent and/or wasted with unqualified prospects.
+This creates a problem because, without a solid target list, more time will be spent and/or wasted with unqualified prospects.

-You will greatly increase the probability of the campaign being successful by spending time to ensure the target list is focused on the segment of prospects which fit well and may have a good chance of making a purchase.
+You will greatly increase the probability of the campaign being successful by spending time to ensure the target list is focused on the segment of prospects that fit well and may have a good chance of making a purchase.

 It is imperative to establish clear, defined goals for the sales campaign.
-For example, is the goal to sell products, set appointments, trigger trials or demos?
+For example, is the goal to sell products, set appointments, trigger trials, or demos?
 In order to measure and drive results, you need to know exactly what you’re trying to accomplish.